jimhigson/oboe.js-website/content/examples.md

    });
 ```

-Because explicit loops are replaced with declarations the code is usually
+Because explicit loops are replaced with pattern-based declarations,
-about the same length as if you'd done JSON.parse:
+the code is usually about the same length as with JSON.parse:

 ``` js
 fs.readFile('/home/me/secretPlans.json',